 Is your WooCommerce admin panel slow?

-A slow WooCommerce dashboard can usually be fixed by cleaning your database with WP-Optimize, disabling WordPress heartbeat inside the admin, and eliminating high CPU plugins.
-It could also be because you have “object cache” enabled in W3 Total Cache, or that your cache plugin isn’t configured optimally.
+A slow WooCommerce dashboard can usually be fixed by removing WooCommerce bloat, cleaning your database, and eliminating high CPU plugins.
+It could also be because you have object cache enabled in W3 Total Cache, or that your cache plugin isn’t configured optimally.
 However most times, it’s because you’re running WooCommerce on budget shared hosting.

 Is my website WooCommerce?
-No, but my developer and I have optimized multiple WooCommerce sites to load 3x faster.
-I listed the most common solutions for fixing a slow WooCommerce dashboard, as well as solutions from WordPress-related Facebook Groups.
+No, but I do speed optimization for a living and worked with multiple WooCommrce sites.
+I listed the most common solutions below for fixing a slow WooCommerce dashboard, as well as solutions from WordPress-related Facebook Groups.